Identifiability, the KL property in metric spaces, and subgradient curves: Trajectories for primal lower nice functions

-As we have seen in Theorem~\ref{thibault}, the subgradient curves of functions that are primal lower nice and bounded below have desirable properties.
-Next we show that under the same condition, the velocity vector $x'(\cdot)$ for a bounded subgradient curve $x(\cdot)$ {\em essentially converges to zero\/}: in other words, for all $\epsilon > 0$, there exists a time $T$ such that for almost all times $t \ge T$ we have $|x'(t)| < \epsilon$.
+Theorem~\ref{thibault} listed several important properties of subgradient curves for primal lower nice functions.
+For our main result, Theorem \ref{main-1}, we rely crucially on one more property.
+We prove that velocity vectors $x'(\cdot)$ for bounded subgradient curves $x(\cdot)$ {\em essentially converge to zero\/}: in other words, for all $\epsilon > 0$, there exists a time $T$ such that for almost all times $t \ge T$ we have $|x'(t)| < \epsilon$.

-\begin{thm} If a proper closed function $f \colon \Rn \to \oR$ is primal lower nice and bounded below, then any bounded subgradient curve $x(\cdot)$ of $f$ satisfies that the velocity $x'(\cdot)$ essentially converges to zero. \end{thm}
+\begin{thm} If a closed function $f \colon \Rn \to (-\infty,+\infty]$ is primal lower nice and bounded below, then the velocity of any bounded subgradient curve for $f$ essentially converges to zero. \end{thm}